 - Vegan Parmesan

 - Vegan Ricotta Cheese

-If you give this vegan cheese recipe a try, I’d love a comment and ★★★★★ recipe rating below.
-Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan and #elavegan – I love seeing your recreations.
+If you give this nut-free vegan cheese recipe a try, I’d love a comment and ★★★★★ recipe rating below.
+Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan #elavegan – I love seeing your recreations.

 - Watch the video in the post for easy visual instructions.Grease the inside of a small/medium bowl or container of choice (mine measures 5.5 x 3 inches / 14 x 7.5 cm) with a neutral oil and set aside.